 I’m loving the #useyourstash #useitup #projectpan and #panthepalette beauty movements right now.
 I’m hoping I still have a few non-irritating products left for my own pan challenge, and I’m trying to be more compassionate with myself on the products like my beautiful and beloved Urban Decay Naked Palettes that I won’t be able to finish.

 As far as I can all of these top-reviewed palettes on Sephora.com contain talc and mica.
 Many of the shades also contain PTFE – a form of Teflon, which I’m not wild about.

 All Urban Decay cosmetics are supposedly cruelty-free too which is awesome.

 If you want to know more about the ingredients, the Sephora.com product pages don’t cover everything.
 They all seem to possibly contain aluminum powder.
 I’ve been avoiding aluminum in my deodorant for years now, but I need to be keeping a closer eye on it in my other beauty products.
 That could be the likely eye shadow irritant along with talc.

 Are Urban Decay Naked Eyeshadow Palettes Paraben Free?

-The original Urban Decay Naked eyeshadow plaette is not paraben-free: Gunmetal, Half Baked, Sidecar, Sin, Smog and Toasted all contain parbens.
+The original Urban Decay Naked eyeshadow palette is not paraben-free: Gunmetal, Half Baked, Sidecar, Sin, Smog and Toasted all contain parabens.